shrutinarad16/ETH-AVAX-Module2/README.md

 An <input> element is rendered for entering the phone number.
 Its onChange event updates the phoneNumber state with the entered value.
 The current phoneNumber state value is displayed inside a <div> element.*/

+### PhoneNumber.sol
+// SPDX-License-Identifier: Unlicense
+pragma solidity ^0.8.0;

+import "hardhat/console.sol";

+contract PhoneNumber {
+    string private phoneNumber;

+    constructor(string memory _phoneNumber) {
+        console.log("Deploying PhoneNumber with number:", _phoneNumber);
+        phoneNumber = _phoneNumber;
+    }

+    function getPhoneNumber() public view returns (string memory) {
+        return phoneNumber;
+    }

+    function setPhoneNumber(string memory _phoneNumber) public {
+        console.log("Changing phone number from '%s' to '%s'", phoneNumber, _phoneNumber);
+        phoneNumber = _phoneNumber;
+}

+}

+## Line to line explanation of above code
+### Code
+import "hardhat/console.sol";
+contract PhoneNumber {
+    string private phoneNumber;
+/* The contract imports the console.sol library from the Hardhat development environment.
+This library provides a set of console output functions that can be used for debugging and logging purposes.
+The contract PhoneNumber is defined.
+It contains a single state variable called phoneNumber, which is of type string.
+The variable is marked as private, meaning it can only be accessed from within the contract itself./*

+### Code
+    constructor(string memory _phoneNumber) {
+        console.log("Deploying PhoneNumber with number:", _phoneNumber);
+        phoneNumber = _phoneNumber;
+    }
+/* The constructor function is defined.
+It is executed once during the contract deployment.
+The constructor takes a string parameter _phoneNumber, which represents the initial phone number to be set.
+Inside the constructor, the phone number is logged using the console.log function from the imported console.sol library.
+The _phoneNumber value is assigned to the phoneNumber state variable. */

+### Code
+    function getPhoneNumber() public view returns (string memory) {
+        return phoneNumber;
+    }
+/* The getPhoneNumber function is defined.
+It is a public function that can be called by anyone.
+The function is marked as view, indicating that it only reads the contract state and does not modify it.
+It returns the value of the phoneNumber state variable.*/

+### Code
+    function setPhoneNumber(string memory _phoneNumber) public {
+        console.log("Changing phone number from '%s' to '%s'", phoneNumber, _phoneNumber);
+        phoneNumber = _phoneNumber;
+    }
+}

+/* The setPhoneNumber function is defined.
+It is a public function that allows the caller to update the phone number.
+It takes a string parameter _phoneNumber, representing the new phone number to be set.
+Inside the function, the current and new phone numbers are logged using the console.log function from the console.sol library.
+The _phoneNumber value is assigned to the phoneNumber state variable, effectively updating the phone number.*/

+### deploy.js
+const { ethers } = require("hardhat");

+async function main() {
+  const [deployer] = await ethers.getSigners();

+  console.log("Deploying contract with the account:", deployer.address);

+  const PhoneNumber = await ethers.getContractFactory("PhoneNumber");
+  const phoneNumber = await PhoneNumber.deploy("1234567890"); // Set the initial phone number here

+  console.log("PhoneNumber deployed to:", phoneNumber.address);
+}

+main()
+  .then(() => process.exit(0))
+  .catch((error) => {
+    console.error(error);
+    process.exit(1);
+  });

+  ## Line by line explaination of above code
+  ### Code
+  const { ethers } = require("hardhat");

+/* The code starts by importing the ethers object from the hardhat package. ethers is a library that provides a set of tools and utilities for interacting with Ethereum.*/

+### Code
+async function main() {
+  const [deployer] = await ethers.getSigners();

+/* The code defines an asynchronous function named main().
+This function is the entry point of the script.
+Inside the function, it uses ethers.getSigners() to retrieve an array of signers (Ethereum accounts) available in the current environment.
+In this case, it expects to get the deployer's signer account, and it uses array destructuring to assign it to the deployer variable.*/

+### Code
+  console.log("Deploying contract with the account:", deployer.address);

+/* It logs a message to the console, indicating that a contract deployment is about to occur, and it displays the address of the deployer's account.*/

+### Code
+  const PhoneNumber = await ethers.getContractFactory("PhoneNumber");
+  const phoneNumber = await PhoneNumber.deploy("1234567890"); // Set the initial phone number here

+/* It uses ethers.getContractFactory() to retrieve a contract factory object for the "PhoneNumber" contract.
+It then uses the deploy() method on the contract factory to deploy a new instance of the "PhoneNumber" contract to the Ethereum network.
+The deploy() method takes the initial phone number ("1234567890") as an argument.
+You can change this value to set a different initial phone number for the deployed contract.
+The resulting deployed contract instance is assigned to the phoneNumber variable.*/

+### Code
+  console.log("PhoneNumber deployed to:", phoneNumber.address);

+/* It logs a message to the console, indicating that the "PhoneNumber" contract has been deployed, and it displays the address of the deployed contract.*/

+### Code
+main()
+  .then(() => process.exit(0))
+  .catch((error) => {
+    console.error(error);
+    process.exit(1);
+  });

+/* The main() function is invoked to start the deployment process.
+.then(() => process.exit(0)) is called to exit the process with a status code of 0 if the deployment is successful.
+.catch((error) => {...}) is used to catch any errors that occur during deployment.
+If an error occurs, it is logged to the console, and the process is exited with a non-zero status code (1) to indicate an error.*/